a week of installation performances at Dancemakers

 With Brian Solomon, barak adé soleil, Supriya Nayak, Brandy Leary, & Alexa Mardon

-In her inaugural Residency year, we're showing Lee Su-Feh's Dance Machine, a kinetic sculpture that can be transformed into multiple configurations by the actions and movement of the bodies within it.
-The public is invited to enter this family-friendly installation and share tasks, play, rest and converse with a small group of artists who act as hosts, guides and facilitators.
-An embodied experience that has the potential to inspire deep rest as well as mindful play, the Dance Machine can also simply, be a beautiful dynamic object to witness from multiple perspectives.
+In her inaugural Residency year, we're showing the Toronto Première of Lee Su-Feh's Dance Machine, a kinetic sculpture that is transformable into multiple configurations.
+The public is invited to enter this family-friendly installation and share tasks, play, and work with the artists who act as hosts and facilitators.
+An embodied experience that has the potential to inspire deep rest as well as mindful play, the Dance Machine is simply a beautiful dynamic object to witness from multiple perspectives.
 Dance Machine premiered at Festival TransAmériques in 2017, and it is now being shown across Canada.

 BAKER STUDIO 314

 Thurs June 21 to Sat June 23 | 3 to 8 pm